rrazcueta/moonveil/docs/all.md

 1. **Pocket**: Replace one of the dice with your Pocket
 2. **Push**: Mark a pip in a relevant Ability to reroll

-### Abilities and Pips

-The Guide indicates which Abilities to use for a roll.

-- **Strength**: fighting and raw power
-- **Dexterity**: speed and precision
-- **Insight**: depth of knowledge
-- **Willpower**: your inner drive

-An Ability's value is the number of pips you can mark for that Ability.

 ### Advantage and Disadvantage

-In Advantage roll an extra die and remove the worst.
-In Disadvantage roll an extra die and lose the best.
+In Advantage roll an extra die, remove the worst.
+In Disadvantage roll an extra die, lose the best.

 ## Other rolls